Midland (band)

 Midland is an American country music group formed in 2014 in Dripping Springs, Texas.
 The group members are Mark Wystrach (lead vocals, guitar), Jess Carson (guitar, vocals), and Cameron Duddy (bass guitar, vocals).
 Through Big Machine Records, the band has released two EPs, their self-titled EP and The Last Resort.
-They have released four studio albums, On the Rocks, Let It Roll, The Last Resort: Greetings From and Barely Blue, which have accounted for seven charted singles on the Billboard country chart: "Drinkin' Problem", Burn Out", "Make a Little", "Mr. Lonely", "Cheatin' Songs", "Sunrise Tells the Story and "Longneck Way to Go".
-Midland's musical style is known as neotraditional country.
+They have released five albums, On the Rocks, Let It Roll, The Last Resort: Greetings From, Barely Blue and Stages, and seven of their singles have entered the Billboard country chart: "Drinkin' Problem", "Burn Out", "Make a Little", "Mr. Lonely", "Cheatin' Songs", "Sunrise Tells the Story" and "Longneck Way to Go".
+Midland’s sound is described as neotraditional country.